Tempo logotype

 Frequently Asked Questions

-No. Azure DevOps does not include CapEx/OpEx accounting, project profitability, labor cost tracking, or portfolio-level capacity planning across programs.
+Not for portfolio governance.
+Azure DevOps has native effort fields (Original Estimate, Completed Work, Remaining Work) that drive sprint capacity planning and burndown, but no timers, timesheets, approval workflows, or per-user audit of logged hours.
+It does not include CapEx/OpEx accounting, project profitability, labor cost tracking, or portfolio-level capacity planning across programs.
 Those sit in Tempo Financial Manager, Tempo Timesheets, and Tempo Capacity Planner.

 Azure DevOps itself is a standalone Microsoft delivery toolchain, not a Jira app – though Atlassian publishes an official "Azure DevOps for Jira" connector on the Marketplace that syncs the two.
 Tempo, by contrast, runs natively on the Atlassian Marketplace as a Jira-native SPM suite.